facebook/react/packages/create-component-with-subscriptions/README.md

 import React from "react";
 import createComponent from "create-component-with-subscriptions";

-// Start with a simple functional (or class-based) component. function InnerComponent({ followerCount, username }) {
+// Start with a simple component.
+// In this case, it's a functional component, but it could have been a class. function InnerComponent({ followerCount, username }) {
   return (
     <div>